Kotlin/KEEP/proposals/stdlib/result.md

 Functional code that uses `Try` monad gets quickly polluted with `flatMap` invocations.
 To make such code manageable, a functional programming language is usually extended with monad comprehension syntax to hide those `flatMap` invocations.
-However, writing functions that return `Result` is not allowed in Kotlin.

 Take a look at the following example code that uses monad comprehension over `Try` monad